commercialhaskell/stack/doc/faq.md

 ## `stack build`-related

+??? question "Why does `stack build` fail with GHC 9.8.1 and 9.8.2 only?"

+    If the Cabal file of the relevant package makes use of a `c-sources` field, the failure may be due to `Cabal-3.10.2.0` enforcing that the field can specify only `*.c` files.
+Earlier and later versions of Cabal (the library) tolerate other files.

+    When the Cabal build type is not `Custom`, Stack builds with the `Cabal` boot package of the specified version of GHC.
+The boot package of GHC 9.8.1 and 9.8.2 is `Cabal-3.10.2.0`.

 ??? question "Why does `stack test` trigger a rebuild of other components?"

     If the set of dependencies of a project package to be built are not a